jonathanburt/ShareCart/README.md

 - Install VSCode and the Flutter VSCode extension

 ### Starting the Back End
+Ensure that Docker is running, as Gradle will create the mysql container automatically.
 ```bash
 cd SpringBoot/cart
 ./gradlew bootRun # (if you're on Windows, use gradlew.bat instead)